boolean-uk/react-address-book-part-1/_assets/AddressBookComponentTree.md

 5. Any specific actions or behaviours that cause navigation / reload or error display

+App.jsx:
+state contactInfoList with a setContactInfoList function. its an array of objects
+{
+firstName: "",
+lastName: "",
+email: "",
+street: "",
+city: "",
+favouriteColour: "",
+profileImage: "",
+id: null,
+},

+    UseEffect fetches the data once the page is loaded. saves it to state.

 ContactsListPage:

-    state contactsInfo. uses first and last name of each contact.
+    Props: contactsInfoList. uses first and last name of each contact.
-    actions: look at contacts in list. click contact to be directed to ContactsDetailsPage for specific contact.
+    Actions: look at contacts in list. click contact to be directed to ContactsDetailsPage for specific contact.
-    route: for ContactListPage is ("/").
+    Route: for ContactListPage is ("/").

-    all pages have a sidebar with navigation to main page.
-CreateNewContactForm link available only on ContactListPage.
+    All pages have a side-section with navigation to main page and create-new-contact page.

 ContactsDetailsPage:

-        receives contactinfo as props
+    Receives contactInfoList as props
+    State: has a state for a singular contact called contactInfo. same structure as contactInfoList
-        actions: look at contact details for a contact.
+    Actions: look at contact details for a contact.
-        route: for ContactsDetailsPage is ("/contacts/:id").
+    Route: for ContactsDetailsPage is ("/contacts/:id").

+    Parses id from page url

+    Has a useEffect that updates whenever the parsed id or the contactInfoList updates.
+    The effect goes through the contactInfoList and finds and setts the contact that matches the parsed id.
+    It renders the given information with two exceptions. the element containing the contact info is coloured to the provided favourite colour of the contact.
+Their profile image url is displayed as an actual image.

-        page background colour is contacts favourite colour. contacts firstName, lastName, email, street, city and profilePicture is displayed
+    So, the contacts first name, last name, email, street, city and profilePicture is displayed

 CreateNewContactForm:

-actions: can createNew contact through a form.
+    Actions: can createNew contact through a form.
-route: for CreateNewContactForm is ("/contacts/createNew").
+    Route: for CreateNewContactForm is ("/contacts/createNew").
+    Takes in setContactInfoList and contactInfoList as props.
+    It has a state for new contact (newContact ) it is a singular object {
+    firstName: "",
+    lastName: "",
+    street: "",
+    city: "",
+    email: "",
+    favouriteColour: "",
+    profileImage: "",
+    }

+        handleInputData:
+        Receives input from the form and sets the given input to corresponding Key in the newContact object.

+        handleSubmit:
+        is called when user presses the submit button.
+        Calls the MakePostRequestToAPI function.

+        MakePostRequestToAPI:
+        Constructs a postRequestOptions constant
+        fetches the post function of the API. creates a new contact in the API.
+        Uses the setContactInfoList function to set the new contact to the contacts list.
+        It then calls navigate to redirect the user to the details-page of the newly created contact.